 What is in-app subscription?

 Apps that implement in-app subscriptions generally offer better user experience and are able to retain users for longer by providing regular content to engage users and updates that improve the app experience.
 Additionally, the subscription model is free of the classical issues of its counterpart, the ad model.
-Developers and marketing using the ad model do everything they can to keep people in the app for as long as possible to increase the chances of users’ interacting with ads and in doing so, they sometimes end up sacrificing the actual value of the app.
+Developers and marketers using the ad model do everything they can to keep people in the app for as long as possible to increase the chances of users’ interacting with ads and in doing so, they sometimes end up sacrificing the actual value of the app.
 Subscription apps are free of this problem since users are already paying to use the app and are generally left to their own devices when it comes to how much time they want to spend in-app.
 (To illustrate this better, compare, for example, Netflix with Facebook and consider the ways users are invited to engage with in-app content.)

 As such, in-app subscriptions are a great tool for mobile app retention, monetization, and boosting an app’s lifetime value (LTV).
 They also boost profits, guarantee a steady stream of revenue, and improve the user experience, which can lead to gaining new users, who might eventually subscribe, closing this virtuous circle and guaranteeing you truly exponential growth if managed properly.